Gas information sheet 59: Type A appliance service – inspecting and servicing Type A appliances

 This information sheet:

-- is only intended to provide a guide to the requirements for Type A servicing and inspection work; for more detailed information, please refer to Type A Servicing Standard AS 4575-2005 Gas appliances – Quality of servicing
+- is only intended to provide a guide to the requirements for Type A servicing and inspection work for open- flue gas appliances (for more detailed information, please refer to Type A Servicing Standard AS 4575-2005 Gas appliances – Quality of servicing)

 - should be read in conjunction with ESV: